config0-hub/config0_core/stacks/_config0_configs/get_contents_host_file/_documentation/README.md

 # Remote File Fetcher

 ## Description
-A Config0 stack that fetches the contents of a remote file from a specified host via SSH and publishes the contents as an environment variable.
+A Config0 stack that fetches the contents of a remote file from a specified host via SSH and outputs the contents to the UI

 ## Variables